Dear reader of ADxS.org, please excuse the disruption.

 It remains to be seen whether the change in diet is the cause, consequence or vicious circle of ADHD.

-In contrast, another study found no correlation between iron deficiency and ADHD.34
+In contrast, two other studies found no correlation between iron deficiency and ADHD.3435

-Another study found significantly decreased iron levels in the brains of people with ADHD in
+Another study found significantly reduced levels of iron in the brains of people with ADHD in

 • Globus pallidus